Update on search for vice-president equity, people and culture

 York University reaffirms support for trans community on Trans Day of Remembrance

-Transgender flag waving against blue sky, transgender pride flag in a street
+Transgender flag waving against blue sky,

 La version française suit la version anglaise.